ivanov/ipython-vimception/README.md

 TODO
 ----

- [ ] supress switching into command mode when moving cursor past the top/bottom lines (using new methods Jonathan added)
+ [ ] supress switching into command mode when moving cursor past the top/bottom
+     lines (using new methods Jonathan added)

- [ ] make the multi-level esacping optional (i.e. allow only ctrl-m to take you to command mode)
+ [ ] make the multi-level escaping optional (i.e. allow only `ctrl-m` to take
+     you to command mode)

  [ ] look up what else I had in my todo a few weeks ago

  [ ] add logic to %vimception to write vimception.json to profile_dir/static/custom
 	- investigate json config in general (Matthias implemented this at some point)

+[ ] multi-level undo

+[ ] unalias v - and use nb-cccp if it's loaded